-5 We have recognized constitutional concerns with statutory requirements that subordinate Executive Branch officials disclose classified information to congressional committees.
+3 We have recognized constitutional concerns with statutory requirements that subordinate executive officials disclose classified information to congressional committees.
 See, e.g., Whistleblower Protections for Classified Disclosures, 22 Op.
 O.L.C.
 92, 100 (1998).
 In addition, the materials here concern diplomatic communications, and as Attorney General Janet Reno recognized, "[h]istory is replete with examples of the Executive's refusal to produce to Congress diplomatic communications and related documents because of the prejudicial impact such disclosure could have on the President's ability to conduct foreign relations."
 Assertion of Executive Privilege for Documents Concerning Conduct of Foreign Affairs with Respect to Haiti, 20 Op.
 O.L.C.
-5, 6 (1996) (Reno, Att'y Gen.).
+5, 6 (1996) (opinion of Attorney General Janet Reno).
 Addressing the statutory question in this opinion, however, does not require us to consider constitutional limits on congressional reporting requirements.

-as here, the report concerns alleged misconduct by someone from outside the intelligence community, separate from any "intelligence activity" within the DNI's purview, the matter is not an "urgent concern" under the statute.
+comes to the attention of a member of the intelligence community.
+Where, as here, the report concerns alleged misconduct by someone from outside the intelligence community, separate from any "intelligence activity" within the DNI's purview, the matter is not an "urgent concern" under the statute.